About You Gut This

 Who is You Gut This Best For?

-You Gut This is suitable for anyone who is trying to restore a healthy balance in their gut, while making sure they are using a high-quality product.
-Even children would be able to tolerate this product, but at a smaller dose.
-If you are pregnant or breastfeeding, it is a good idea to consult with your doctor before you begin with this product.
+You Gut This suits anyone seeking to restore healthy gut balance while using a high-quality product.
+Even children can tolerate this product at smaller doses.
+If pregnant or breastfeeding, consult your doctor before starting this product.

 Is You Gut This Safe?

-The cultures in Inner-ēco You Gut This have been generally recognized as safe by the FDA.
-When it comes to probiotics, especially those with kefir, there could be the potential for upset stomachs, bloating, and even diarrhea.
-Everything we are pretty much trying to avoid.
-Now, some say this is because it is your body’s way of getting used to the cultures and whatnot, but if you are ever unsure of the safety of this product or even any others, consult with your primary care physician to make sure this is the right product for you.
+The cultures in Inner-ēco You Gut This are generally recognized as safe by the FDA.
+With probiotics, especially those containing kefir, there’s potential for upset stomachs, bloating, and diarrhea—symptoms we’re trying to avoid.
+Some say this occurs as your body adjusts to the cultures, but if you’re ever unsure about this product’s safety or any others, consult your primary care physician to ensure it’s right for you.

 Where to Buy You Gut This

-You Gut This can be purchased through Amazon; however, it is currently unavailable at the time of this review, so I am not able to compare the price.
-It is also available via Instacart and in Whole Foods Market stores.
+You Gut This can be purchased through Amazon; however, it’s currently unavailable during this review, preventing price comparison.
+It’s also available via Instacart and in Whole Foods Market stores.

-A 15 oz. bottle of You Gut This looks like it runs for $22.99.
-This product does have a manufacturer’s site, but they do not ship products to consumers directly.
+A 15 oz. bottle of You Gut This appears to cost $22.99.
+This product has a manufacturer’s site, but they don’t ship directly to consumers.

 FAQ: You Gut This Review